by Les Grady, Environmental Engineer, retired

 - Land-based sensors show an increase in incoming (i.e., warming) radiation from CO2 and other GHGs consistent with their increased concentration in the atmosphere.

-We must release less each year to stabilize Earth’s climate.
+We must stop releasing CO2 to stabilize Earth’s climate.